An Antipodean travel company serving World Travellers since 1983

 Stonehenge and Avebury, pre-historic monuments that capture the imagination of the world

-The Lakes District, where the imposing peaks and depths are balanced by the warmth of the villages throughout.
+The Lake District, where the imposing peaks and depths are balanced by the warmth of the villages throughout.

 Festivals & events